dejtech-git/ip-tracker-demo/README.md

 # Real-time IP Tracker for ES Sharing - Workshop Demo

-This repository contains two main components for the AWS workshop:
+This repository contains AWS infrastructure and application code for demonstrating CloudWatch Investigations and automated incident response.

 ## 📦 Components